-principles on which there is (or ought to be) societal consensus-and developing that consensus requires public discourse and deliberation.205
+democracy in which regulation and governance must be pursuant to principles on which there is (or ought to be) societal consensus-and developing that consensus requires public discourse and deliberation.

 Apart from these conceptual accounts of democracy, there is also the instrumental point that for a government to be effective it must have authority.
-And in democracies, such authority is obtained through public justification.206 That is, people in democracies accept their government's actions as legitimate only when they understand why their government is taking such action.207 Public justification is thus key to the authority-and the proper function-of democratic governance.208
+And in democracies, such authority is obtained through public justification.
+That is, people in democracies approve of and agree with their government's actions when they understand why their government is taking such action.
+Public justification is thus key to the authority-and the proper function-of democratic governance.